willowyx/RandomizeMe/README.md

 ### _what features can I expect in the future?_

 in no particular order, these are some things I'm planning to add soon:
-1. mac release. also maybe one for arch btw
+1. if I have time I'll try to package it for arch btw
-2. fusion ui (or at least a dark mode)
-3. uwu mode (obviously)
-4. maybe a gui list or sentence editor, not sure if that's really feasible tho
+2. maybe a gui list or sentence editor, not sure if that's really feasible tho
-5. some sort of better error handler

 ### _why is it being flagged by my antivirus?_